 - weeding and/or replacement criteria

-Included in this transcript are links to two CDP policies, one from the University of Maryland and one from the Lexington Public Library.
-The Maryland CDP is not their main one but is a sub-CDP that focuses on electronic resources.
-The LPL policy is the main one for them, and although it does not include a long discussion of electronic resources, they are mentioned in the policy.
-Neither approach is wrong but are catered to the specific libraries and their purposes, communities, and vision statements.
-This week, I would like you to search on the web for more and to read through ones you find for how they discuss electronic resources.
+It can be helpful to see how libraries treat electronic resources in those that have policies that include them.
+The following two CDP policies, one from the University of Louisiana (UL) and one from the Lexington Public Library (LPL). do contain sections on electronic resources.
+The UL CDP is not their main policy but a sub-CDP that focuses on electronic resources.
+The LPL's policy is their main policy.
+Although it does not include a long discussion of electronic resources, electronic resources are mentioned.
+Neither approach is wrong because each are catered to the specific libraries and their purposes, communities, and vision statements.

 England, L., Foge, M., Harding, J., & Miller, S. (2017).
 ERM Ideas & Innovations.
 Journal of Electronic Resources Librarianship, 29(2), 110–116. https://doi.org/10.1080/1941126X.2017.1304767